lucasdurand/Monte-Carlo-Methods/README.md

 # Monte-Carlo-Methods
-(Entry Level) Exploration of Financial Models with Monte Carlo Methods
+(Entry Level) Exploration of Financial Models with Monte Carlo Methods.
+A few live examples of Monte Carlo simulations with illustrative animations and a simple toy model of stock prices.

+### To view:
+Open .ipynb with Jupyter Notebook.
+Jupyter RISE suggested for slideshow viewing

 ## Table of Contents
 1. Investing 101